 How to Use Mindful Moment Prompts in Everyday Routines

 Use mindful moment prompts by pairing one short cue with one daily routine, then repeating it long enough to become familiar.
-Start small; a phone timer set for 5 minutes is already more than enough for many beginners.
+Start small; the Kettle Pause while water heats, or one breath before sorting a pile of laundry, is already plenty for many beginners.

 For people who want a wider starter path, our mindfulness for beginners guide explains the basic skills behind these prompts.